• Skip to primary navigation

 If you make this recipe, be sure to leave feedback below and share your pic on Instagram or Facebook and tag me @thevegan8 #thevegan8!

-2 hands dipping chips into wood bowl of cheese
+hand dipping chip into bowl of cheese

 Easy Vegan Mexican Cheese Sauce